grpc/proposal/A71-xds-fallback.md

     - Resources that are considered non-existent according to [xDS Protocol Specification][resource-does-not-exist].

-This may happen during a new channel setup or mid-config update, when the control plane notifies of the config change and becomes unavailable before the new config resources are downloaded.
+This may happen during a new channel setup or mid-config update, such as when the control plane sends an updated RDS resource that points to a new cluster, but then the control plane becomes unavailable before the new CDS resource can be obtained.

 XdsClients will need to be changed to support multiple ADS connections for each authority.
 Once the fallback process begins, an impacted XdsClient will